alexander-russell/folder-searcher/README.md

 Once the dialogue is open, basic usage involves:

-* Enter insert mode by pressing "I".
+* Enter *Insert Mode* by pressing "I".
 A cursor should appear in the search box, you can now edit your query.
 Navigate with the arrow keys and exit *Insert Mode* with `Enter` or `Escape`.

 * Navigate results with the array keys, open the selected result with `Enter`.
 If you hold `Shift`, you'll open the parent folder of the selected item.
 If you hold `Ctrl`, the search dialogue will stay open, otherwise it will close.